2019-2028

 Bill to Establish Presumptive Benefit for COVID-19 Is Now Law

-Legislation to ensure fire fighters who die or are permanently and totally disabled due to COVID-19 receive full federal benefits officially became law.
+Legislation ensuring fire fighters who die or become permanently disabled due to COVID-19 receive full federal benefits officially becomes law.

 The Safeguarding America’s First Responders (SAFR) Act of 2020 was introduced by Sens.
 Chuck Grassley (R-IA) and Cory Booker (D-NJ) and establishes a presumptive benefit under the Public Safety Officer Benefit (PSOB) program for public safety officers who contract COVID-19.